lkuper/dissertation/dissertation/jfp-reviews-notes.md

 > parallel" landscape, and whether/how they could be accommodated in the
 > LVar/LVish model, or a plausible extension thereof.

 This is a great question.
-We've added a section in 2.6 discussing how to express short-circuiting parallel "and" in our model,.
+We've added a section to 2.6 that discusses how to express short-circuiting parallel-and in our model.
+(The idea for parallel-or is essentially the same.)
 To do so, we need to slightly generalize the notion of threshold sets.
-Along with that, we've included another section that discusses generalizing threshold sets even further, to "threshold functions" -- this section has something of the flavor of the partial functions that the reviewer mentions above.
-This material all appeared in Kuper's dissertation but was left out of our original submission as a way to save space.
-Now that we are cutting some implementation-focused material and some of the repetitive material in chapter 3, some space has been freed up to include it.
+Along with that, we've included another section that discusses generalizing threshold sets even further, to "threshold functions".
+(This material all appeared in the first author's dissertation, but was left out of our original submission as a way to save space.
+Now that some space has been freed up by cutting some implementation-focused material and some of the more repetitive parts of the proof in chapter 3, space has been freed up to include it.)

 > --